mincongzhang/AAD/aad_backward_mode_detail.md

 ## Forward mode revisit

+Let's revisit our forward mode using dual numbers.
+We know that we can do calculations on infinitesimal parts using operator overloading and read the derivative from the coefficient of the infinitesimal part of the final result.

+Consider a general function like below:

 $$y = h ( g ( f(x) ) )$$

 $$\frac{\partial y}{\partial x} =\frac{\partial h}{\partial g} \frac{\partial g}{\partial f} \frac{\partial f}{\partial x}$$

+With our dual number solution, we are decomposing calculations into elementary steps and getting the derivative of each step

 ## Forward mode vs backward mode